 Head inland for a visit to this stunning national park in County Donegal.
 Keep an eye out for red deer, which inhabit the over 40,000-acre park.
 A 19th-century castle situated within the park’s grounds—and its surrounding gardens—are worth strolling through, too.

 These towering cliffs in the Northern Headlands, known as Sliabh Liag in Irish, are some of the tallest in all of Europe at nearly 2,000 feet above sea level.
 The unparalleled views they offer are not to be missed on a journey along the Wild Atlantic Way.
 It’s not just about the scenery here though, the Slieve League has been visited by many Christian pilgrims, and its history as a sacred site dates back to ancient times.

 This offshore island is known for its unique terrain: it’s covered in blanket bogs, made of peat.
 Travel across its unique landscape and along Keem Bay to uncover the remains of ancient stone forts and settlements.

 There’s a reason this remarkable site in County Clare is a traveler favorite, drawing visitors from far and wide each year.
 As I discovered on my Ireland tour, the natural beauty of these cliffs simply can’t be put into words.
 You just have to go and see them for yourself!

-Ready to explore this region of the Emerald Isle?
-Check out our itinerary, Ireland: The Wild Atlantic Way, and tell us which site you’re most excited to visit.
+Ready to explore this region of the Emerald Isle on an Ireland tour?
+Tell us which site you’re most excited to visit.